pfheatwole/thesis/meta/outline.rst

   readers that only care about the dynamics.

-* Arguing "if you're going to solve it, you'll need the dynamics" is easier than arguing "if you had the dynamics, you could solve it".
-This chapter only deals with the first part; nevertheless, connecting the informal discussion to the filtering equation adds a sense of legitimacy to the objective; like "if you give me the dynamics, here's the name of the theory you can use to apply it."
+* Arguing "if you're going to solve it, you'll need the dynamics" is easier than proving "if you had the dynamics, you **definitely can** solve it".
+  This chapter only deals with the first part (arguing that the dynamics are necessary); nevertheless, connecting the informal discussion to the filtering equation adds a sense of legitimacy to the objective; like "if you give me the dynamics, here's the name of the theory you can use to **possibly** solve it."

   That said, this chapter should avoid discussions of how you might **solve** the filtering equation; leave any discussion of filtering architectures until future chapters.]]

-* The first step to learning wind patterns is to estimate the wind vectors from individual flights.
-(Although the wind vectors could be estimated concurrently with a wind field regression model, for simplicity this chapter assumes these steps are separate.)
+* The first step to learning wind patterns is to reconstruct the wind vectors from individual flights. [[Although a filtering architecture could estimate the wind vectors concurrently with the wind field regression model, for simplicity this chapter assumes these steps are separate.
+In particular, it models the sequence of wind vectors as a Markov process, so it can't incorporate the wind field regression model into the prior for each wind vector.]]

 * The flight data doesn't explicitly record the wind vectors, and we can't compute them directly from the positions.
-To estimate the wind vectors we must introduce more information; specifically, we require a relationship between the sequence of positions and the sequence of wind vectors.
+To estimate the wind vectors we must introduce more information; specifically, we require a relationship between the sequence of positions and the sequence of wind vectors at those positions.

 * The relationship between the wind vectors and the motion of the aircraft is given by the canopy aerodynamics.

-* [[Using the aerodynamics model adds new variables, like air density and control inputs.
-May introduce those here by using an intuitive "derivation]]
+* [[The aerodynamics model adds new variables, like air density and control inputs.
+Maybe introduce those here by using an intuitive "derivation" that predicts/assumes their existence.]]

 * Using the canopy aerodynamics to determine the wind vectors is an *inverse problem*: given the effects, we wish to determine the causes.
+We need to invert the dynamics.

 * But this inverse problem isn't deterministic: it's stochastic.
 There is uncertainty in the data, wind, controls, and model, so a complete solution should provide *uncertainty quantification*.
+Instead of providing an exact answer, there will be ranges of answers and their estimated probabilities.

 * Estimating the values of a stochastic process is the domain of *statistical filtering*.